-- Within 7.0m of the western property boundary of Nepean Highway between 10am and 2pm at the equinox (September 23).
-This measurement accounts for future widening of the Nepean Highway footpath. - The entire southern footpath Playne Street between 10am and 2pm at the spring equinox (September 23). - The entire southern footpath of Davey Street between 10am and 2pm at the spring equinox (September 23). - The entire eastern and western footpath of Young Street between 10am and 2pm at the spring equinox (September 23). - Beauty Park beyond northern edge of the existing shared path park between 10am and 2pm at the winter solstice (June 22). - Frankston Park (Frankston Football Club) beyond a distance of 30m from the northern property boundary between 10am and 2pm at the winter solstice (June 22).
+- Within 7.0m of the western property boundary of Nepean Highway between 10am and 2pm at the spring equinox (September 22).
+This measurement accounts for future widening of the Nepean Highway footpath. - Southern footpath to a depth of 5.0m from the property boundaries on the south side of Playne Street between 10am and 2pm at the spring equinox (September 22). - The entire southern footpath of Davey Street to the kerb line, including the nature strip and Norfolk Island Pines between 10am and 2pm at the spring equinox (September 22). - The entire eastern and western footpath of Young Street to the kerb line between 10am and 2pm at the spring equinox (September 22). - Beauty Park beyond northern edge of the existing shared path park between 10am and 2pm at the winter solstice (June 22). - Frankston Park (Frankston Football Club) beyond a distance of 30m from the northern property boundary between 10am and 2pm at the winter solstice (June 22).